-Evaluative Questions Indicators Sources Methodology Project Strategy: To what extent is the project strategy relevant to country priorities, country ownership, ar country ownership, and the best route towards expected results? (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Res of the project been ac we the expected outco mes and objectives Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost-effectively, and been able to adapt to any changing conditions thus far?
+Evaluative Questions Indicators Sources Methodology what extent is the proje country priorities, country ownership, a nd the best route towa rds expected results? (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Re of the project been a sults: To what extent ha chieved thus far? ave the expected outco mes and objectives Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost-effectively, and been able to adapt to any changing conditions thus far?
 To what extent are project-level monitoring and evaluation systems, reporting, and project communications supporting the project's implementation?
 To what extent has progress been made in the implementation of social and environmental management measures?
 Have there been changes to the overall project risk rating and/or the identified types of risks as outlined at the CEO Endorsement stage?